 They create an environment where one can scale movements without being overcome by embarrassment, where neither the number on the scale nor the barbell define worth, where confidence is built rather than broken.

 Where does your passion for fitness and a heathy lifestyle come from?

 Since I could remember, I've always believed exercise and eating well were important.
 The body is fascinating to me and I've constantly endeavoured to do the best job I could being as "healthy" as possible, in the most natural way possible.
 To me that meant moving a lot, and fuelling with the right foods.
 Human kinetics is something I've been passionate about from adolescence.
 I've been active since childhood and I dabbled in a bunch of activities and sports, but never really specialized in one domain.
 Maybe that's why I gravitated towards CrossFit...our specialization, as they say, is not specializing.

 Why do you coach, what motivates you to teach?

 As cliche as it sounds, CrossFit has been life-changing for me.
 The transformations that unfold both mentally and physically are truly remarkable.
 Pushing through when we are faced with challenges, seeing yourself do things you once thought unimaginable, watching your body morph and get stronger...all these things play a role in what makes CrossFit so enticing.
 After experiencing it for myself, I am thrilled to be able to help others see it for themselves in coaching.

 What do you think separates a great coach from a good coach, and a good coach from a poor coach?

-A poor coach might have the background knowledge required but simply goes through the motions when in class.
+A poor coach might have some requisite background knowledge but simply goes through the motions when in class.

 A good coach would have the appropriate knowledge and credentials, maybe provides a little more explanation and shows how to move correctly, and makes sure everyone is safe and doing what they should be doing.